flashbots/flashbots-docs/docs/flashbots-protect/rpc/status-api.md

         "nonce": "41",
         "value": "10000000000"
     },
-  "fastMode": false,
-  "seenInMempool": false,
+  "fastMode": true, // for backwards compatibility; may be removed in a future version "seenInMempool": false,
   "simError": "MaxFeePerGasTooLow"
 }
 ```

 ## Potential statuses

-* `PENDING` - The transaction was received and is currently being submitted to miners
+* `PENDING` - The transaction was received and is currently being processed by the block builder
 * `INCLUDED` - The transaction was included on-chain
 * `FAILED` - The transaction was submitted for 25 blocks and failed to be included on-chain
 * `CANCELLED` - The transaction was cancelled by the user and not included on-chain
 * `UNKNOWN` - The transaction was not received

 ## Privacy

 In order to receive a response from the status API you must know and provide a transaction hash to look up.
 As a result, you are only able to look up transactions which you know about.